Here are some FAQ about eyelash extensions…

 Do I need to make an appointment?

 Yes, appointments are generally necessary.
-Our evening appointments (between 5 – 7.30pm) are the most popular and can sometimes book out weeks ahead.
+Our weekend and evening appointments (between 5 – 7.30pm) are the most popular and can sometimes book out weeks ahead.
 Please contact us to arrange a time that suits you.

 How do I take care of my eyelash extensions so they last longer?